kongruige/2023BioxAIHackathon/README.md

 - Incorporates user suggestions to improve agent functionalities.
 - Maintains a feedback loop to iteratively refine the overall user experience.

-##Summary
-BioVerse is a project designed to streamline and automate biology experiments through the coordination of specialized research agents.
-These agents cover various aspects of the experimental process, including image analysis, experiment generation, execution, and information retrieval.
-Additionally, the system facilitates continuous improvement by periodically gathering feedback from users.

 ## Usage